Dr Matthew Cobb

 Tel: +44 (0) 1570 424806

-I am an early career researcher and lecturer with interests in interdisciplinary (historical, literary and archaeological) approaches to the study of cultural and economic relationships between the Greco-Roman Mediterranean and the Indian subcontinent.
+I a researcher and lecturer with interests in interdisciplinary (historical, literary and archaeological) approaches to the study of cultural and economic relationships between the Graeco-Roman Mediterranean and the Indian subcontinent.

 My teaching encompasses a number of campus based and distance learning modules at both undergraduate and postgraduate level.
 This includes utilising a range of diverse material, themes and periods relating to the historical, literary, archaeological and social aspects of Ancient History and Classics.
 The modules taught on include the following: